NVIDIA/bionemo-framework/sub-packages/bionemo-scdl/README.md

 Bionemo-scdl provides an independent pytorch-compatible dataset class for single cell data with a consistent API.
 Bionemo-scdl is developed and maintained by NVIDIA.
 This package can be run independently from bionemo.
 It improves upon simple AnnData-based dataset classes in the following ways:

 - A consistent API across input formats that is promised to be consistent across package versions.
 - Improved performance when loading large datasets.
+It allows for loading and fast itteration of large datasets.
+- Ability to use datasets that are much, much larger than memory.
+This is due to the fact that the datasets are stored in a numpy memory-mapped format.
+- Additionally, conversion of large (significantly larger than memory) anndata files into the SCDL format.
 - [Future] Full support for ragged arrays (i.e., datasets with different feature counts; currently only a subset of the API functionality is supported for ragged arrays).
-- Ability to use datasets that are much, much larger than memory.
 - [Future] Support for improved compression.

 Bionemo-scdl's API resembles that of AnnData, so code changes are minimal.